 A happy marriage of flavours and textures: stifado with chilopites (small egg noodles).

-It's been a while since we've given you a recipe.
-To make up for it, here's a classic version of stifado, one of the most emblematic dishes in all of Greek cuisine - and one that is now rarely found well-made, although it is really not difficult.
+Here's a classic version of stifado, one of the most emblematic dishes in all of Greek cuisine - and one that is now rarely found well-made, although it is really not difficult.

 Stifado is a succulent slow-cooked stew of meat and whole onions (that's important - onions are rarely a main ingredient in any European cuisine, whole ones even more rarely), strongly flavoured with various spices.
 A good stifado is a panorama of contrasting but well-matched flavours: sweet, spicy, meaty with a hint of sour, with a combination of melt-in-the-mouth textures, their balance chosen and developed by the cook.
 In many ways it is the most authentic of Greek dishes: it is a favourite Sunday meal in Greek homes and a highlight in really good traditional tavernas; it has no obvious parallel in the neighbouring Mediterranean cuisines, but it appears increasingly rarely on tourist menus.
 Why?
 Because it needs time and (a little) effort to make.